zeusta/Docs/extensions/Guide By Functions/Magento 1/Reward Point Plus Ultimate Edition.md

 ![]./image_Reward%20Points%20Plus%20Ultimate%20Edition/image005.png?raw=true)

-If Customers have not logged in yet, a notification message “**Login and checkout to earn points**” will be shown on **Grand Total** box of checkout page:
+If Customers have not logged in yet, a notification message "**Login and checkout to earn points**" will be shown on **Grand Total** box of checkout page:

 ![](./image_Reward%20Points%20Plus%20Ultimate%20Edition/image006.png?raw=true)